totalgood/nlpia/README.md

 5. Install `nlpia`

-You have two tools you can use to install `nlpia`:
+You have two alternative package managers you can use to install `nlpia`:

 5.1. `conda`
 5.2. `pip`